makerdao/community/governance/votes/Executive vote - March 22, 2021.md

 ---
 # [Executive Proposal] Approve March 2021 Governance Cycle Bundle - March 22, 2021

-The Governance Facilitator(s) and the Maker Foundation Smart Contracts Team have placed an Executive Proposal into the voting system. **MKR Holders should vote for this proposal if they support the following MIPs and Subproposals.**
+The Governance Facilitator(s) and the Maker Foundation Smart Contracts Team have placed an Executive Proposal into the voting system.
+MKR Holders should vote for this proposal if they support the following MIPs and Subproposals.

-This [Executive Vote](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be valid for 4 days.
-As a [continuous approval vote](https://community-development.makerdao.com/en/learn/governance/how-voting-works), the proposal will pass when the number of votes in favor surpasses the votes in favor of the previously leading proposal.

-If this executive vote does not pass within 4 days then it will expire and have no effect on the Maker Protocol, even if it should later pass.

 _New to voting?
 Check out our pages on [How Voting Works](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) and how to [Setup your Wallet](https://community-development.makerdao.com/en/learn/governance/voting-setup)_